lachezaraspa/PHPProject1DV608/Test Cases.md

 * Error message: “Wrong name or password” is shown
 * A form for registration is shown

+##Test case 1.6: Login successful

+###Input:
+* Provide correct username and password
+* Press "Login" button

+###Output:
+* The text "Logged in as 'Username'", is shown.
+* The link "Create new task", is shown.
+* Message: “Welcome, 'Username'” is shown
+* A list of tasks is shown

 ##Test case 2.1: Failed to register with missing username
 The user is viewing the register page